jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 Except as otherwise provided in this Act or in regulations, no person holding any office under, or employed by, the Crown in any capacity in the administration of this Act shall hold, directly or indirectly, any pecuniary interest whatever in any permit.

 ### 95 Address for service
-(1) Every permit holder shall give written notification to the chief executive of a physical address in New Zealand to which any notice required to be served on the permit holder under this Part may be sent.
-A permit holder may change that address to a different physical address in New Zealand at any time by giving written notification to the chief executive of the change.
+(1) Every permit holder must give written notice to the chief executive of its address for service of notices and other documents, which must be one of the addresses given to the chief executive under subsection (2)﻿(a).
-(2) Without limiting sections 352 and 353 of the Resource Management Act 1991 (as applied by section 96 of this Act), any notice which is required to be served on a permit holder under this Act may be served by sending the notice by post to the last address notified under subsection (1).
+(2) Every permit holder must give written notice to the chief executive of— (a) their physical address in New Zealand and their email address; and (b) a telephone number at which they can be contacted.
 (3) Every permit participant must give written notice to the chief executive of an address (which may be an email address) and telephone number at which the permit participant can be contacted.
-(4) A permit participant must give written notice to the chief executive of any change to the address or telephone number provided under subsection (3) as soon as reasonably practicable, but no later than 10 working days after the change takes effect.
+(4) A permit holder or permit participant must give written notice to the chief executive of any change to the information provided under subsection (2) or (3) as soon as is reasonably practicable, but no later than the tenth working day after the change takes effect.

-### 96 Service of documents, etc
+### 96 Service of documents
-Sections 352 and 353 of the Resource Management Act 1991, with the necessary modifications, shall apply in respect of the service of documents and of notices and consents in relation to Maori land under this Act.
+(1) If a notice or other document is to be served on a permit holder, the document is validly served if it is— (a) sent to an email address given as the permit holder’s address for service under section 95(1):
+  (b) delivered to a physical address given as the permit holder’s address for service under section 95(1):
+  (c) sent by pre-paid post addressed to the permit holder at the physical address given as the permit holder’s address for service under section 95(1).
+(2) If a notice or other document is to be served on a person other than a permit holder for the purposes of this Act,— (a) if the person has given an address for service, the document must be served by delivering or sending it to that address:
+  (b) if the person has not given an address for service, the document may be served by any of the following methods:
+    (i) delivering it personally to the person:
+    (ii) delivering it at the usual or last known place of residence or business of the person:
+    (iii) sending it by pre-paid post addressed to the person at the usual or last known place of residence or business of the person:
+    (iv) sending it by pre-paid post to a PO box address used by the person:
+    (v) leaving it at a document exchange for direction to the document exchange box number used by the person.
+(3) If a notice or other document is sent by post to a person in accordance with this section, it is deemed, in the absence of proof to the contrary, to be received by the person at the time at which the document would have been delivered in the ordinary course of the post.
+(4) This section is subject to any other provision of this Act that specifies how a document may be served or issued.

+### 96A Service of documents on particular persons
+(1) If a notice or other document is to be served on a body (whether incorporated or not), service may be effected by serving the document on an officer of the body, or sending or delivering it to the registered office of the body, in accordance with section 96.
+(2) If a notice or other document is to be served on a partnership, service may be effected by serving the document on any one of the partners in accordance with section 96.

+### 96B Service in court or other proceedings
+Sections 96 and 96A do not apply to service of a document to commence, or in the course of, court or other proceedings for which the methods of service are set out in legislation other than this Act.

+### 96C Service on owners of Māori land
+Part 10 of Te Ture Whenua Maori Act 1993 (except section 185), with any necessary modifications, applies to the service of notices and other documents under this Act on owners of Māori land, except that the period fixed for anything to be done by the owners must not be extended by more than 20 working days under section 181(4) of that Act, unless the chief executive otherwise agrees.

 ### 97 Application of monetary deposits
 (1) Subject to subsections (2) and (4), Part 7 of the Public Finance Act 1989 shall apply in respect of all money paid to the chief executive in respect of any monetary deposit or bond required or permitted under this Part.